Tornado outbreak sequence of May 2019: May 17

 The threat for organized severe weather on May 17 was first outlined five days prior, when the Storm Prediction Center (SPC) outlined the Texas and Oklahoma panhandles, as well as western Kansas, in a 15% probability contour.
 On the morning of May 14, this risk area was expanded and 30% severe probabilities were introduced as the SPC gained confidence in a widespread and prolonged severe weather outbreak.
 For the first time in the organization's history, a threat of severe weather was introduced for their entire day 4–8 period.
-By May 17, a dual enhanced risk existed across the Central Plains, one across much of Nebraska and the second across southwestern Texas.
+By May 17, a dual enhanced risk existed across the Central Plains, one across much of Nebraska and the second across southwestern Texas kicking off a storm system with various tornadoes.
 As a large scale upper-level trough ejected into the region, dew points in the low to mid-60s °F surged north in front of a dryline.
 A cap across the region allowed the atmosphere to become extremely unstable, while an eastward-moving dryline was expected to become the focus for severe thunderstorms later in the day.
 The SPC noted uncertainty regarding convective development farther south across southwestern Kansas into Oklahoma but mentioned that any thunderstorms would be capable of significant severe weather if they came to fruition.

 By late afternoon, several discrete supercell thunderstorms formed across northwestern Kansas and progressed into western and central Nebraska.
 While weak and largely uniform wind shear caused several splitting storms that destructively interfered with one another, one supercell later in the evening formed within a strongly sheared environment, becoming intense and long-lived as it progressed northeastward.
 It produced seven tornadoes in total, five of which were weak.
-One EF2 tornado near McCook caused major damage to a house, outbuildings, and trees, while another EF2 northeast of Stockville rolled 1400 lb hay bales and snapped twelve power poles.
-The strongest was an EF3 that extensively damaged or destroyed well-built structures at a farmstead near Stockville.
+One EF2 tornado near McCook caused major damage to a house, outbuildings, and trees, while another EF2 tornado northeast of Stockville rolled 1400 lb hay bales and snapped twelve power poles.
+The strongest was an EF3 tornado that extensively damaged or destroyed well-built structures at a farmstead near Stockville.
 Later in the evening, another long-lived supercell formed in southwestern Kansas where SPC had previously highlighted uncertainty in convective development.
-This supercell produced four tornadoes in areas southeast of Dodge City, including an EF3 and two EF2s.
-The EF3 tornado caused severe damage to farmsteads near the towns of Minneola and Bloom, and one of the EF2s touched down in the town of Lewis, causing damage there before striking several farmsteads.
+This supercell produced four tornadoes in areas southeast of Dodge City, including one rated EF3 and two rated EF2.
+The EF3 tornado caused severe damage to farmsteads near the towns of Minneola and Bloom, and one of the EF2 tornadoes touched down in the town of Lewis, causing damage there before striking several farmsteads.
 A total of 21 tornadoes were confirmed.